-The Literacy Center serves a highly diverse population of all ages, ability levels, and language backgrounds.
+The Literacy Center serves a highly diverse population of ages, ability levels, and language backgrounds.
 We are dedicated to the fair and equitable treatment of all those who participate in our work and of all those who come to us for assistance.
-On a practical level, that means that we do our best to ensure that everyone who comes to the Center on a given evening is assigned a tutor, or, if that is not possible, placed on a waiting list that is reviewed in a regular and timely manner.
+On a practical level, that means that we do our best to ensure that everyone who seeks the Center's services on a given evening is assigned a tutor, or, if that is not possible, placed on a waiting list that is reviewed in a regular and timely manner.
 We assist native speakers of English and those learning English as an additional language.
-We make special efforts to reach and retain basic learners from all language groups; periodically we make special efforts to recruit learners from under-represented language groups.
 Although we do not test learners at any time, a careful process of staff interviewing and ongoing assessment ensures that learners are taught with materials appropriate to their level of skill.

-The Literacy Center reviews all materials used in instruction to make sure that they show respect for cultural and racial differences.
+To the best of the staff's ability, the Literacy Center reviews all materials used in instruction to make sure that they show respect for all differences including cultural, religious, ethnic, gender, age, and racial differences.
 Likewise, we hold learners and tutors to high standards of conduct based on consideration of the needs and abilities of others; we actively promote a friendly and welcoming atmosphere in which individuals of very different backgrounds and educational levels can work together in teaching and learning English.

-Just as we take care to make sure that learners are treated with respect, we offer support to our tutors.
-Tutors' records of instructional sessions are regularly reviewed by the staff to make sure that appropriate methods and materials are being used; tutors are informally observed on a regular basis, and tutors are offered advice that addresses any weaknesses or problems that may arise.
+Just as we take care to make sure that learners are treated with respect, we offer support to our tutors who are Loyola students or alumni and Loyola volunteers.
+Tutors' records of instructional sessions are reviewed by the staff after each session to make sure that appropriate methods and materials are being used.
+Tutors are informally observed on a regular basis, and they are offered advice that reinforces strengths and addresses any weaknesses or problems that may arise.